 - Understanding the various situations they are confronted with in their day-to-day lives

 - How they respond to them, can all influence their buying behavior.

 Modern workforce paradigms are opening up new ways of selling.
 Sellers are deploying innovative techniques to get as close to the buyer and as quickly as possible.
-Over the last few years, the number of buyers that research before contacting sellers has grown exponentially.
+Over the last few years, the number of buyers who research before contacting sellers has grown exponentially.
 Therefore, it becomes vital for product marketers to get into the buyer's skin even before offering a sales pitch.